yoshida-lab/XenonPy/docs/source/features.rst

 RDKit descriptors
 -----------------
-XenonPy also supports molecular descriptors available in the `RDKit`_ python package, including 6 sets of fingerprints, each contains corresponding options.
+XenonPy also supports molecular descriptors available in the `RDKit`_ python package, including 10 sets of fingerprints, each contains corresponding options.

 .. _RDKit: https://www.rdkit.org/

-The tutorials at :doc:`tutorials/2-descriptor` demonstrate how to calculate descriptors using ``XenonPy.descriptor`` classes.
+The tutorial at :doc:`tutorials/2-descriptor` demonstrates how to calculate descriptors using ``XenonPy.descriptor`` classes.

 Access https://github.com/yoshida-lab/XenonPy/blob/master/samples/calculate_descriptors.ipynb to get a runnable script.